Tiramisu Balls Recipe

 - Break the biscuits into small pieces,

-- Pour coffee over and rub with your hands to mix,
+- Pour coffee over and mix,

 - Combine the cheese and powdered sugar together and stir (do not whip),

 - Add the mixture to the biscuits and mix,